kaibozhou/flink/docs/monitoring/metrics.zh.md

 Only if operators are not able to accept new records, thus they are queuing up, the latency measured using the markers will reflect that.

-All intermediate operators keep a list of the last `n` latencies from each source to compute a latency distribution.
-The sink operators keep a list from each source, and each parallel source instance to allow detecting latency issues caused by individual machines.
+The `LatencyMarker`s are used to derive a distribution of the latency between the sources of the topology and each downstream operator.
+These distributions are reported as histogram metrics.
+The granularity of these distributions can be controlled in the [Flink configuration]({{ site.baseurl }}/ops/config.html#metrics-latency-interval).
+For the highest granularity `subtask` Flink will derive the latency distribution between every source subtask and every downstream subtask, which results in quadratic (in the terms of the parallelism) number of histograms.

 Currently, Flink assumes that the clocks of all machines in the cluster are in sync.
 We recommend setting up an automated clock synchronisation service (like NTP) to avoid false latency results.

 <span class="label label-danger">Warning</span> Enabling latency metrics can significantly impact the performance
-of the cluster.
+of the cluster (in particular for `subtask` granularity).
 It is highly recommended to only use them for debugging purposes.

 ## REST API integration